Travellers’ Diarrhoea

 Mild cases usually get better in 3 to 5 days and with no specific treatment needed.
 However, severe travellers’ diarrhoea can completely disrupt travel plans.
 Especially if experienced in combination with other symptoms such as cramps, vomiting and a fever.
 It can take much longer to get better, or even need medication to help resolve.

 Practise good food and water hygiene – wash your hands regularly and use alcohol gel where handwashing facilities may not be available.
-Avoid tap water, stick to bottled water with an untouched seal.
+Avoid tap water, stick to bottled water with an unbroken seal.
 Ensure any food you have is well cooked and served hot.
-Avoid any food that has been washed in water and served cold, such as salads or fruits. without a skin.
+Avoid salads fruit that are difficult to prepare hygienically, especially where local water is unsafe.
 Avoid eating any foods that may have been reheated, or food that may have been subject to a lot of handling (such as canapes and buffet items).

 Take our online consultation to see if you would be suitable for standby Travellers’ Diarrhoea treatment.

-Antibiotics are not designed to be taken preventatively and should only be taken to help treat travellers’ diarrhoea once it strikes.
-There are preventative measures you can take to limit the risk of travellers’ diarrhoea such as hand washing, drinking bottled or purified water only and only eating piping hot, well-cooked food.
+Antibiotics are not normally taken preventatively other than in exceptional circumstances, and should only be taken to help treat travellers’ diarrhoea once it strikes.
+There are other preventative measures you can take to limit the risk of travellers’ diarrhoea such as hand washing and careful hygiene, drinking bottled or purified water only and only eating piping hot, well-cooked food.

 A Travellers’ Diarrhoea Kit may be suitable for you.
 Take our online consultation to see if you would be suitable for standby Travellers’ Diarrhoea treatment.

 The type of medication used will depend on your symptoms, the severity of your travellers’ diarrhoea and also your medical history.
 Dehydration is a major issue if you are suffering with travellers diarrhoea – especially if experienced in a hot country.
-Rehydration salts can help replace salts and sugars which can be lost during vomiting and diarrhoea.
-They come as tablets, or in a sachet and need to be mixed with clean water (bottled, filtered or boiled).
+Rehydration solution can help replace fluid and electrolytes lost during vomiting and diarrhoea.
+They come as tablets, or in a sachet, needing to be mixed with clean water (bottled, filtered or boiled).
 Other medications can include antacids, anti-diarrhoea medication, anti-sickness medication and antibiotic treatment.

 Take our online consultation to see if you would be suitable for standby Travellers’ Diarrhoea treatment.